RiaGusmita/IndQNER/README.md

 ## Named Entity Categories
 The named entity categories were initially defined by analyzing [the existing Quran concepts ontology](https://corpus.quran.com/concept.jsp).
-The initial categories were updated according to findings in the annotation stage.
+The initial categories were updated based on the information acquired during the annotation process.
 These are the 18 categories:
 1. Allah
 2. Allah's Throne
 3. Artifact